 Option 1 means that the BWPs are provided in the RRC Configuration of the target cell, and this is provided in advance.
 In Option 2 the source cell decides the BWP to be used and indicates it to the target cell.

 To our understanding Option 1 is more suitable since the BWP to be used in the target cell upon LTM is part of the target cell RRC configuration already.
-Option 2 can also be used since it has benefits; if the same BWP is used in the target and the source at the time , the interruption time for LTM cell-change is reduced since BWP change is not needed in this case.
+Option 2 can also be used since it has benefits; if the same BWP is used in the target and the source at the time of LTM, the interruption time for LTM cell-change is reduced since BWP change is not needed in this case.
 In such case, the change of BWP in source node needs to be provided, at least for the RACH-less case to the target node.

 Proposal 4: BWP to be used upon the LTM execution is either indicated directly within the candidate cell configuration for L1/L2 inter-cell mobility using RRC Configuration message or indicated in the LTM triggering using MAC CE.